Coventry, Rhode Island: Recreation

 Coventry offers a few recreation facilities.
 The town has youth sport leagues for football (boasting the 2006 American Youth Football National title), basketball, baseball, and softball.
 Carbuncle Pond off Route 14 (Plainfield Pike) near the Connecticut border is a 39 acre pond that is popular for freshwater fishing.
 Johnson's Pond, a waterfront neighborhood, houses facilities for fishing and watersports.
 Wakeboarding Magazine rated Johnson's Pond as the best location for wakeboarding in Rhode Island.
 The 860 acre George B. Parker woodland, owned by the Audubon Society of Rhode Island, offers several hiking trails.
 The woodland caretaker's home dates from the mid 18th century.

 The town has been investing in the Coventry Greenway, a pedestrian and bicycle path built on the old New York, New Haven and Hartford Railroad right-of-way and part of the East Coast Greenway, a trail running from Maine to Florida.
 The Coventry Greenway travels 15 mi from the Connecticut state line to the West Warwick town line.
 The greenway has recently undergone a massive renovation and has reopened to the public as a walking, cycling, and horse trail.

 Villages

-Coventry has numerous villages founded in the 19th century; they are:
+Coventry has numerous villages founded in the 19th century: